string of pearls

 Propagation and Maintenance

-3-4 in stem cuttings are stripped of 3-4 leaves from the bottom.
+3-4 inch stem cuttings are stripped of 3-4 leaves from the bottom.
 This part will be covered by soil and misted regularly until roots grow and establish.
-They can form thick mats mass as these stems will eventually elongate and can produce new roots.
-Foliar fertilizer should be applied on established plants twice a year, in early autumn and late spring (4).
+They can form thick mats as these trailing stems eventually elongate and produce new roots.
+Be vigilant for any signs of dead stems, which may need pruning or removal.

 Repotting this curio plant will help replenish the soil nutrients and keep the roots well aerated.
 A porous compost potting mix formulated for cacti and succulents is also ideal for this plant.
-Transplanting should be handled with care as the leaves can be delicate and will fall apart when roughly touched (2).
+Transplanting should be handled with care as the plant’s leaves can be delicate and will fall apart when roughly touched (2).

 Best Cousin Plants of String of Pearls to Grow